ewhipp/Audio-Processing-Tools/README.md

 * UI designers
 * Machine learning engineers

-The integration of these skillsets would allow for a more involved approach to these processors and give more educational value to the project as a whole.
-If you are interested in joining the project, please contact Erik Whipp via email.

 Finally, these tools are free to use and will always be free to use.